 NARRATRICE

-Three years earlier in Zurich - on 8 February 1916, at 7.00 p.m. to be precise - at the Cabaret Voltaire, Tzara and his friends had slipped a paper-knife into a dictionary in an attempt to come up with a word to define the artistic movement they had founded in the middle of the war.
+Three years earlier in Zurich - on February 8th 1916, at 7:00 p.m. to be precise - at the Cabaret Voltaire, Tzara and his friends had slipped a paper-knife into a dictionary in an attempt to come up with a word to define the artistic movement they had founded in the middle of the war.
 They named it “Dada”.

 TC : 04 06 57